stashapp/website-1/project-manager.md

 Key responsibilities:

-- Ensuring that tasks outside bounties are managed and mapped in "timelines."
+- Ensuring that tasks outside bounties are managed and mapped in "timelines".
 - Keeping project scope and technical debt under control.
 - Managing expectations of the community and helping triage Pull Requests and community-submitted issues.
 - Writing in clear and concise English, avoiding idioms and colloquialisms to be as understandable as possible to individuals for whom English may be a second language.